shawwwn/sbox/docs/sbox-mgt.md

 * **stop**

-    Kill sandbox'ed program, stop a running sandbox.\
+    Kill sandbox'ed program, stop a running container.\
-    Specify whether to commit/merge changes with flags -c/-m.
+    Specify whether to commit/merge changes with flags `--auto-commit|--auto-merge`.

 * **join**

-    *sbox*'s default policy forbids creating a sandbox when there is one running under the same name.\
+    *sbox*'s default policy forbids creating a container when there is one running under the same name.\
-    This flag allows *sbox* to send progam (specified in `ARGS`) into in an existing sandbox environment.\
+    This flag allows *sbox* to send progam (specified in `ARGS`) into in an existing container environment.\
     Any program sent by this flag will be forcibly terminated(SIGKILL) when the main program exits.

+* **list**

+    List running/active containers.\
+    When use with `--container-name`, list only target container.
+    When use with `--verbose`, print more information about target container.\
+    When use with `--list-all`, list all containers.

+* **remove**

+    Remove all related files of target container.

 ### OPTION: